 On August 9, Gutierrez-Reed pleaded not guilty to the charges.
 Judge Mary Marlowe Sommer scheduled the trial for December 6-15, with jury selection taking place on December 5.

 Alec Baldwin could be facing charges again in connection with the Rust shooting incident.
 A second examination of the firearm involved suggests that he might have pulled the trigger.
 Baldwin has repeatedly said that he did not discharge the pistol, but an August 2 firearm analysis report confirms that the Colt .45 revolver would not fire unless the trigger was pulled.

 “This fatal incident was the consequence of the hammer being manually retracted to its fully rearward and cocked position followed, at some point, by the pull or rearward depression of the trigger,” the report stated.
 “Although Alec Baldwin repeatedly denies pulling the trigger, given the tests, findings and observations reported here, the trigger had to be pulled or depressed sufficiently to release the fully cocked or retracted hammer of the evidence revolver.”

 In a June filing, prosecutors had indicated that if the weapon didn’t malfunction, charges against Baldwin would proceed.

 Halyna Hutchins’ legacy

-In March of 2022, Hutchins was honored during the 94th Academy Awards’ “In Memoriam” segment.
-Her image was the fifth to be projected onto the screen during the presentation, following Sidney Poitier, Olympia Dukakis, William Hurt, and Stephen Sondheim.
+In March 2022, Hutchins was honored during the 94th Academy Awards’ “In Memoriam” segment.
+Her image was the fifth to be projected during the presentation, following Sidney Poitier, Olympia Dukakis, William Hurt and Stephen Sondheim.

-Rust tragedy was eerily similar to the accident that took Brandon Lee’s life
+Rust tragedy eerily similar to incident that took Brandon Lee’s life

 “Our hearts go out to the family of Halyna Hutchins and to Joel Souza and all involved in the incident on ‘Rust’.
 No one should ever be killed by a gun on a film set.
 Period.”